 - Abnormal heart rhythms

 - Swelling in the hands and feet

-Unfortunately, there may be no symptoms of early coronary artery disease, yet the disease will continue to progress until there’s enough artery blockage to cause symptoms and problems.
-If the blood supply to the heart muscle continues to decrease as a result of increasing obstruction of a coronary artery, a heart attack may occur.
+Unfortunately, you may not have any symptoms in early coronary artery disease, yet the disease will continue to progress until there’s enough artery blockage to cause symptoms and problems.
+If the blood supply to your heart muscle continues to decrease as a result of increasing blockage of a coronary artery, you may have a heart attack.
 If the blood flow can’t be restored to the particular area of the heart muscle affected, the tissue dies.

 There may be other reasons for your doctor to recommend CABG surgery.